coleyon/disco-bilingual/README.md

 # Description

-Translate and respond to messages posted on discord Bot.
-Translation is done by Google Cloud Translation.
+Translate and respond to messages posted on discord.
+The translation is performed by [Cloud Translation API](https://cloud.google.com/translate/docs).

 # How to use on discord